 The Status Register Protect (SRP1 and SRP0) bits are non-volatile Read/Write bits in the status register.
-The SRP bits control the method of write protection: software protection, power supply lock-down or one time programmable protection.
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down or one time programmable protection.

-SRP1 SRP0 Status Register Description 0 0 Software Protected The Status Register can be written to after a Write Enable command, U 0 Software Protected WEL=1.(Default) 1 0 Power Supply Lock-Down (1)(2) Status Register is protected and cannot be written to again until the ' 0 Power Supply Lock-Down next Power-Down, Power-Up cycle.
-1 1 One Time Program (2) Status Register is permanently protected and cannot be written to.
+SRP1 SRP0 #WP Status Register Description 0 0 0 X Software Protect Software Protected The Status Register can be written to after a Write Enable U 0 Software Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
+WP#=1, the Status Register is unlocked and can be written to 0 1 1 1 Hardware Unprotected after a Write Enable command, WEL=1.
+1 0 V Power Supply Look Down(1)(2) Status Register is protected and cannot be written to again I U 0 X Power Supply Lock-Down (1)(2) until the next Power-Down, Power-Up cycle.
+1 1 X One Time Program (2) Status Register is permanently protected and cannot be ' ' ^ One fille Flogram written to.